cmhcbb/cmhcbb.github.io/_pages/about.md

   - /about.html
 ---

 I am an assistant professor of Computer Science & Engineering at HKUST.
 I obtained my Ph.D. degree in the Department of Computer Science from the University of California, Los Angeles under the supervision of [Prof. Cho-Jui Hsieh](http://web.cs.ucla.edu/~chohsieh/).
-My research focus is broadly on machine learning with a focus on machine learning robustness and AutoML.
+My research interest is broadly on machine learning with a focus on machine learning robustness and AutoML.

 News
 =====